flatironinstitute/walnuts/README.md

 ### Optional build dependences

-For running Stan models, the following Stan interface that also includes Stan is required.
+Running Stan models requires the BridgeStan interface.
 See the BridgeStan documentation for more information on its dependencies.

 * [BridgeStan](https://github.com/roualdes/bridgestan)  ([BSD-3